xma711/notebook/computer_networks/wifi/README.md

 configure wifi using command line.
 ------------------------------

-in archlinux or debian or gentoo, using reference https://wiki.archlinux.org/index.php/Wireless_network_configuration
+In archlinux or debian or gentoo, using reference https://wiki.archlinux.org/index.php/Wireless_network_configuration

 command: